thiagodnf/jmetrics/README.md

 $ jmetrics src/target-folder -s comma --metrics hypervolume igd
 ```

-If there is not pareto-front.txt in this folder, the tool will generante an approximate pareto-front based on the files and save this new front in the same directory.
+If there is no ```pareto-front.txt``` in this folder, the tool will generante an approximate pareto-front based on the files and save it into the same directory.
 If everything is ok, a ```result.csv``` is going to be generated.

 If you want to see an example, please [click here](https://github.com/thiagodnf/jmetrics/tree/main/src/main/resources/examples/no-approx-pareto-front)